ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 According to the taken rationale, the conceptual classes promoted to software classes are:

- * Administrator
- * Platform
  * Company
  * Parameter

 Other software classes (i.e. Pure Fabrication) identified:
  * CreateParameterUI
  * CreateParameterController
+ * CategoriesMapper
+ * CategoriesDTO
+ * ParameterCategoryStore
+ * ParameterStore

 ## 3.2.
 Sequence Diagram (SD)

-*In this section, it is suggested to present an UML dynamic view stating the sequence of domain related software objects' interactions that allows to fulfill the requirement.*

 ![US010_SD](US010_SD.svg)

 ## 3.3.
 Class Diagram (CD)

-*In this section, it is suggested to present an UML static view representing the main domain related software classes that are involved in fulfilling the requirement as well as and their relations, attributes and methods.*

 ![US010_CD](US010_CD.svg)

 # 4. Tests
-*In this section, it is suggested to systematize how the tests were designed to allow a correct measurement of requirements fulfilling.*

-**_DO NOT COPY ALL DEVELOPED TESTS HERE_**

 ## 4.1.
 Parameter

-**Test 1:** Check that it is not possible to create an instance of the Parameter class with null values.
+Before starting the parameter tests, it's useful to create something like this, since the parameters need to be assigned to a parameter category:

+    @Before
+    public void setUp() {
+        p1 = new ParameterCategory(desiredParameterCategoryCode,desiredParameterCategoryName);
+    }

+Tests 1 to 15 follow this model:

 	@Test(expected = IllegalArgumentException.class)
-    public void ensureNullIsNotAllowed(){
+    public void testName(){
-        Parameter prm = new Parameter(null, null, null, null);
+        Parameter prm = new Parameter(parameterCodeToBeTested, shortNameToBeTested, descriptionToBeTested, parameterCategoryToBeTested);
     }

+The only changes are the testName and the attributes of prm.

+**Test 1:** Check that it is not possible to create an instance of the Parameter class with null values.

 **Test 2:** Check that it is not possible to create an instance of the Parameter class with null parameter code.